 There are some decisions that need to be made by patentees before the UP and UPC arrive, so now is a good time to start considering your options.
 During an initial transitional period it will be possible to opt out existing EPs from the UPC’s jurisdiction.
 There are advantages and disadvantages associated with opting out existing patents from the UPC, which patentees will need to weigh up as part of their overall strategy.
 Most decisions will be based on the risks and benefits that come with the possibility of central revocation and central enforcement under the UPC.
 The opt-out strategy should be finalised well before the new system starts functioning, as an opt-out cannot be filed after an action has started at the UPC.
 It is also a good idea to review current licences to consider how staying in/opting out will affect the licences and whether they are suitable for the new system.
 For future European patents granted once the new system has arrived, patentees will need to decide whether to choose a UP (which is in the jurisdiction of the UPC) or an EP (either opted out from or left in the jurisdiction of the UPC), which may be a complex decision given the cost savings offered by the UP vs the certainty of relying on conventional EPs.

-Our UPC & UP Guide provides more detail on the decisions that need to be made as well as further advice on how the UP and UPC are expected to work in practice.
+Our UPC & UP resources provide more detail on the decisions that need to be made as well as further advice on how the UP and UPC are expected to work in practice.
 After over 40 years, it seems Europe is finally moving towards a single patent and a single specialist patent court, with all the new risks and opportunities that entails.